Iheartweb/Lu/docs/getting_started.md

 ```

 Each of the tabs contain an anchor with the attribute ```data-lu="Button:Select"```.
 A ```Button``` is a component that takes a native event like 'click' and transforms it into somthing meaninful. ```Button:Select``` transforms a tells a statefule component to set it's state to 'selected' when clicked.
 The ```aria-controls``` attribute informs Lu that both the tab and the tab panel need to be selected when clicked.
+Lu alternativley looks at the ```href``` to determine what the anchor controls when the aria role is not present.
 ```html
 <a href="#sherlock" data-lu="Button:Select" aria-controls="sherlock">Sherlock</a>
 ```